 If you’re focusing on one writer at a time, or heavily focusing on a single writer who influences you, then an important thing to do would be to branch out.
 Widen your reading and possibly read more than one book at a time on a rotation.

 If you’re automatically reflecting one writer’s style because you’re so intrenched in their work, then forcing variety into your reading will help you free yourself from it.
 You’re less likely to subconsciously copy their work.

 Another option is to focus less heavily on prose.
 When you start writing, for your first draft, write the absolute bare bones of your story.
 A lot of the style goes into the poeticism and style of the prose, so if you break it down to essentially a script with just what the characters say and where they go, you’ll have a complete and unique story without copying anybody’s style.

 When you’ve got a completed first draft, you go in and edit, developing the prose around what already exists.
 That way, you cannot literally copy what somebody else has written because your story is entirely unique to you.
 Nobody else has written these characters before, so therefore nobody else has written prose about these characters before.

 I’m in the process of adapting a film I wrote, What Ivy Wants, into a book.
-I’ve got the words and the plot, and I’m going in and developing the character’s interiority, descriptions of the environment and actions, and growing the scenes from the bare bones that the script offered because so much of a script is in the visuals not the words.
+I’ve got the words and the plot, and I’m going in and developing the character’s interiority.
+Descriptions of the environment and actions and creating the visuals needed.

-It’s actually a really satisfying process and having a complete story that’s quite plain to breathe life into in this style is so different to anything I’ve done before.
+It’s actually a really satisfying process.
+Having a complete story that’s quite plain to breathe life into in this style is so different to anything I’ve done before.